skip to Main Content

 • Arbitration involves a third party who acts more like a judge in that he or she will make a decision favoring one party or the other if they cannot agree beforehand.
 This decision may be binding on the parties.

 The last option involves litigation, which is what most people want to avoid, and you may be among them.
-In any case, understanding the options available could help you determine the best way to resolve the situation.
+In any case, understanding the options available through an attorney could help you determine the best way to resolve the situation.

 Avatar photo